 Airport markings are a really big help for the pilot, they provide information during taxi, takeoff and landing and enhance safety.
 These signs should be uniform around all airports in the world.
 Certain standards are created for these airport markings and sign systems and every airport operator should comply to these.

 The pilot must familiarize him/herself with these markings and they can be found in the relevant documentation (AIP).
 Every country has their own regulations based on ICAO documentation, such as Annex 14, Volume I (Aerodrome Design and Operations) and the Aerodrome Design Manual, Part 4 (Visual Aids).

 This information is standardized and the presentation will be the same on every airport around the world, due to the influence of ICAO.
-You should know these signs by heart.
+You should know these signs by heart and as such are able to find your way around the airport without taking off from the wrong runway or taxiway.

 Having intimate knowledge of run- and taxiway markings can make life so much easier for the pilot when visiting other airports than those you are normally accustomed used too.
 Trying to find the airport authority to pay the landing fees or close the flight plan can be a challenge if the signs can not be understood correctly.

 Precision, non precision and visual runways have their own distinct markings, ranging from threshold, designation, centerline, touchdown zone and aiming markers.
 The image to the right shows a precision runway you might encounter when flying into controlled airports.

-Smaller airports usually have no full instrument approach, aircraft fly IFR to a certain altitude and distance and complete the flight VFR.
+Smaller airports usually have no full instrument approach, aircraft fly IFR to a certain altitude and distance and then complete the flight under VFR rules closing the flightplan at that time.
 These runways have different markings as shown to the left, bottom image.

 Runways can have different markings depending on the fact if there is a precision or non precision approach.
 Image left top and right above shows these markings.